ETH-DISCO/advx-bench/docs/0-model-selection.md

 they must be:

-- open source
+- query free, zero shot, open vocabulary
-- easy to use and fine-tune
-- have a good balance between efficiency and effectiveness
-- able to run on consumer hardware (ie. standard standing desk pc with gpu)
+- open source, easy to install and use on consumer hardware with a cpu

 these are our findings.